Berchez/SteamReveal/README.md

 - **Steam Profile Analysis:** Enter the URL of any Steam profile and get public information such as friends list and possible locations.
 - **User-Friendly Interface:** Developed with React and Tailwind CSS to ensure a fluid and responsive experience.
+- Multilingual Support: Support for English and Portuguese, allowing users from different regions to use the tool in their native language.

 To access it, click on the link: [OSINT Steam](https://chef-virtual.vercel.app/)